-The DCF formula is more complex than other models, including the dividend discount model:
+The DCF formula is more complex than other models, including the dividend discount model.
+The formula is:

-That’s fairly complicated, but let’s define the terms:
+That looks fairly tricky, but let’s define the terms:

-There is a simpler way of examining this, however.
+There is a simpler way of looking at this, however.

-Let’s examine a small fictional company, Dinosaurs Unlimited.
-Let’s say we’re calculating for 5 years out, and that the discount rate is 10 percent and the growth rate is 5 percent.
-(Note: There are two different ways of calculating terminal cash flow.
-For simplicity purposes, let’s assume the terminal value is three times the value of the fifth year.)
+Note: There are two different ways of calculating terminal cash flow.
+For simplicity, let’s assume the terminal value is three times the value of the fifth year.

-If we assume that Dinosaurs Unlimited has cash flow of $1 million now, its discounted cash flow after a year is $909,000.
-(We are assuming a discount rate of 10 percent.)
+If we assume that Dinosaurs Unlimited has a cash flow of $1 million now, its discounted cash flow after a year would be $909,000.
+We arrive at that number by assuming a discount rate of 10%.

-In subsequent years, cash flow is increasing by 5 percent.
-Thus, new discounted cash flow figures over five year period are:
+In the years that follow, cash flow is increasing by 5%.
+Thus, new discounted cash flow figures over a five-year period are: